 - You register for an account

-- Create a listing for the product (if the product is not already on Amazon)
+- You create a listing for the product (if the product is not already on Amazon)

 - *You send the items to the Amazon warehouse (for FBA sellers)

 - Ship the products